cockroachdb/docs/src/current/cockroachcloud/export-metrics.md

 cloud: true
 ---

-{{ site.data.products.dedicated }} users can use the [Cloud API](cloud-api.html) to configure metrics export to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [Datadog](https://www.datadoghq.com/).
+{{ site.data.products.dedicated }} users can use the [Cloud API](cloud-api.html) or the [CockroachDB Cloud Terraform provider](https://registry.terraform.io/providers/cockroachdb/cockroach) to configure metrics export to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [Datadog](https://www.datadoghq.com/).
 Once the export is configured, metrics will flow from all nodes in all regions of your {{ site.data.products.dedicated }} cluster to your chosen cloud metrics sink.

 {{site.data.alerts.callout_success}}
 {{ site.data.products.dedicated }} clusters use Cloud Console instead of DB Console, and DB Console is disabled.
 To export metrics from a {{ site.data.products.core }} cluster, refer to [Monitoring and Alerting](/docs/{{site.versions["dev"]}}/monitoring-and-alerting.html) instead of this page.